CUDA-Q Adapter v0.1

 A configuration file is a requirement to send additional information to be used at runtime by the MQSS.

-The environment variable CUDAQ_MQSS_CONFIGURATION has to be defined in order to include the configuration file during compilation
+The environment variable CUDAQ_MQSS_CONFIGURATION has to be defined in order to include the configuration file during runtime.

 The configuration file might contain the following information: